 In addition to his 30+ years of investment banking experience, Chris has served as a corporate strategy professor in two graduate schools of business; the Loyola University Sellinger School of Business and the Johns Hopkins University Carey Business School, where he served as the Director of the M.B.A.
 Capstone Program for over 10 years.

 The only thing more memorable than Chris’ penchant for turning everything into a teaching moment, are his socks.
 His collection is diverse and loud — he owns more than 100 pairs and rarely wears the same pair twice in one year – it’s what helps him to get his foot in the door, so to speak.

 With experience spanning various industries — including healthcare, federal government contracting, information technology, manufacturing, distribution, and business services — Chris’ transactional and advisory service engagements have reached over $8 billion, in aggregate.

 He has a track record of helping owners, boards of directors and management teams increase shareholder value.
 He has advised organizations on the best methods for achieving goals, provided real-world tools for measuring and evaluating progress, and led sell-side, buy-side, and capital raising transactions.

-Further, Chris was recognized on the Baltimore Business Journal “40 Under 40” list.
-He is a regular contributor to the Baltimore Business Journal and Washington Business Journal, as well as several national publications.
-Chris is also a speaker to national and regional industry groups on issues affecting corporate finance, strategic planning, mergers and acquisitions, capital markets, and business valuation.
+Chris was named a “Top Advisor” by SmartCEO Magazine, and he received the Johns Hopkins University Alumni Association Excellence in Teaching Award for his work as a professor at the university’s business school.
+He is a regular contributor to the Baltimore Business Journal and the Washington Business Journal, as well as several national publications, including “The Deal”.
+He is also a speaker to national and regional industry groups on issues affecting corporate finance, strategic planning, mergers and acquisitions, capital markets, and business valuation.

 Back to Leadership Directory